Celebrating 100 Years of Holy Redeemer Parish in College Park

 Today, the parish community is vibrant and includes many generations of families.
 To mark the anniversary, Cardinal Donald Wuerl, Archbishop of Washington, will celebrate a Mass on the actual anniversary of the founding of the church.

-The Mass was followed by a parish-wide picnic.
+The Mass will be followed by a parish-wide picnic.